openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 In preparation for running a test, jtreg will ensure that the scratch directory to be used for the test is empty.
-If any files are found, jtreg will attempt to delete them; it it cannot, it will report an error and not run the test.
+If any files are found, jtreg will attempt to delete them; if it cannot, it will report an error and not run the test.

-_Note:_ it can be difficult for jtreg to identify the test that created an undeletable file, which may result in less-than-helpful error messages.
+_Note:_ it can be difficult for jtreg to identify the test that created a file that cannot be deleted, which may result in less-than-helpful error messages.
 See [below](#cleanup-files) for a way around this problem.

 Once the scratch directory has been prepared, jtreg will execute each